luisp23/luisp23.github.io/index.md

 ---

 ## Education
-## Georgia Institute of Technology
+## B.S Computer Engineering | Georgia Institute of Technology
-##B.S Computer Engineering

 * * *

 ## Experience

 ### Undergraduate Research Intern - Georgia Tech Research Institute
+Intern at the Cybersecurity, Information Protection, and Hardware Evaluation Research (CIPHER) Laboratory Goal is to examine and assess the existence of cyber security found within hardware devices.

-### Sub-team lead for Active Safety for Autonomous and Semi-Autonomous Vehicles, Vertically Integrated Project (VIP)
+### Sub-team lead | Active Safety for Autonomous and Semi-Autonomous Vehicles, Vertically Integrated Project (VIP)
 As Sub-Team Lead, tasked with managing fellow undergraduate students who are a part of the AutoRally sub-team for this VIP<br/>
 As Sub-Team Member, tasked with assisting the AutoRally research lab in maintaining the AutoRally platforms: high-speed, off- road autonomous robots used for advanced perception and control research

 ### Private Tutoring/Mentoring
 Worked closely with rising 5 th grade student over the summer in teaching Java programming; guidance in developing student’s application for Technology Fair competition guidance and mentorship in designing, building and flying custom drone; taught basic electronics and soldering skills; taught basic Arduino microcontroller electronics and programming

-### CNC Programmer/IT Specialist
+### CNC Programmer/IT Specialist at Americraft Custom Cabinetry
 Advised and implemented infrastructure upgrades for existing network, technology and workshop machines.
 Developed new cabinet production methods using available infrastructure; led to faster and more cost-effective project production; Custom designed CNC machining – custom shapes, engraved text, patterns, etc.